United for the Unborn

-As marchers gathered in Washington, D.C., for the March for Life Jan.
-24, pro-lifers across the country had been gathering for days.
+As marchers gather in Washington, D.C., for the March for Life today, Jan.
+24, pro-lifers across the country have been gathering for days.

 On Saturday, Jan.
 22, in downtown San Francisco, Walk for Life West Coast broke another record: More than 40,000 people gathered to hear pro-life speakers, pray and stand united for an end to abortion.